 • Valahas, Michael, Ph.D.
-Associate Faculty, Lecturer I
+Assistant Professor, Tier Faculty

-Dr. Valahas holds a BSc in Biochemistry and a PhD in Molecular Virology from the University of St. Andrews, Scotland.
-He has pursued research, as a Maitland-Ramsay scholar, in the areas of immunology and molecular virology.
-Dr. Valahas has been teaching natural science modules at DEREE since 2007.
-He teaches modules in introductory biology and chemistry for the Environmental Studies programme.
+Dr. Valahas holds a BSc in Biochemistry and a PhD in Molecular Virology from the University of St. Andrews, Scotland where he pursued research, as a Maitland-Ramsay scholar, in the areas of immunology and molecular virology.
+From 2007, Dr Valahas has been teaching biology and chemistry modules as well as delivering seminars for the International Honors Program on infectious diseases and has been supervising student research in the field of environmental studies.
+His current research interests focus on virology and phylogenetics.
+From 2017 he has served as Director for the ACG Center of Excellence for Sustainability.